-Laura Green is a Senior Clinical Lecturer in Transfusion Research and Innovation at the Blizard Institute, Barts and the London School of Medicine & Dentistry, Queen Mary University of London.
-She graduated from Medical School in Albania in 1998 and entered the specialist training in Haematology at Kings College Hospital in 2004.
-She went on to undertake research in Haemostasis and Thrombosis at University College London leading to the degree of MD(Res).
-In 2011 she was appointed a Consultant in Haemostasis and Transfusion Medicine, with joint appointments at NHS Blood and Transplant and Barts Health Trust and in 2018 she was appointed a Senior Clinical Lecturer in Transfusion Research and Innovation at Queen Mary University of London.
+Dr Green entered the specialist training in Haematology at Kings College Hospital in 2004 and went on to undertake research in Haemostasis and Thrombosis at University College London, leading to the degree of MD(Res).
+In 2011 she was appointed a Consultant in Haemostasis and Transfusion Medicine, with joint appointments at NHS Blood and Transplant (NHSBT) and Barts Health Trust and in 2018 she was appointed a Senior Clinical Lecturer in Transfusion Research and Innovation at Queen Mary University of London.
 In 2020 she became a Principal Investigator at NHSBT.

 Green L, Tan J, Morris JK, Alikhan R, Curry N, Everington T, Mclean R, Saja K, Stanworth S, Tait C, MacCallum P. A three-year prospective study of the presentation and clinical outcomes of major bleeding episodes associated with oral anticoagulant use in the UK (ORANGE study).
 Haematologica.
 2018 Apr;103(4):738-745

-I am supervising several PhD/MD students - a common research theme of their research is better understanding of the coagulation abnormalities associated with different types of bleeding, with a view to testing targeted interventions through future trials.
+Dr Green is supervising several PhD/MD students - a common research theme of their research is better understanding of current transfusion management of bleeding and their coagulation abnormali-ties, with a view to testing targeted interventions through future trials.

 - Dr H. Tucker.
 PhD (2019 – 2024) – first supervisor

 - Ms J. McCullagh.
 PhD (2018 - 2022) – first supervisor